eddyzags/ansible-kubernetes/README.md

 * **Testing playbook** to ensure the proper execution of the Ansible provisionnement.

-* **Vagrant support** to test the Ansible-Kubernetes provisionnement locally.
+* **Vagrant support** to test the `ansible-kubernetes` provision locally.

 ## Why?

-Ansible-kubernetes is optimized for learning purposes.
+`ansible-kubernetes` is optimized for learning purposes.
 Even though being able to provision a production environment is defined as a constraint for the implementation of this solution, you should rely on a more reliable tool to automate the deployment of a Kubernetes cluster, such as [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

+## Who?

+This `ansible-kubernetes` playbook can be useful for IT professionals, developers who just want to experiment, or get familiar with a Kubernetes cluster.
+For example, I am using this playbook to provision my homelab sandbox where I can break things without too much consequences.